caiks/WBOT02/README.md

 ```
 Note that the *resize* assumes no overflow and only the initial *events* are copied.
 Of course, many of the example *events* will be lost in the cut and so the browser occasionally has no examples at all for some *slices* while browsing.

 `actor002` is implemented in `Win007` and `actor003` is implemented in `Win008`.
-Both are derived from `actor001` which is implemented in `Win006`.
+Both are similar to `actor001` which is implemented in `Win006`.

 Like the `Win006` constructor, the `Win008` constructor begins by parsing the given JSON file.
 Most of the parameters of `Win006` are included and are described in [actor001 description](#actor001) above.
 There are new parameters for (i) checkpointing, (ii) video and media, (iii) tiling and scanning, and (iv)
  unique records and minimimum entropy.

 The constructor then creates the dynamic parts of the GUI but for `Win008` these consist only of labels for the the centre, event id, the *fud* cardinality and the failed *slice* count.

 The constructor then creates the active structure.
-This is the same as for `Win006` but in addition if there is an initial *model* it is induced so that failed *slices* are retried.
+This is the same as for `Win006` but in addition if there is an initial *model* it is induced so that *slices* over the threshold are brought up to date.

-Having constructed the actor the `QMediaPlayer` is started if a video or video list is specified, otherwise a timer is set to call `Win008::capture`.
+Having constructed the active, the `QMediaPlayer` is started if a video or video list is specified.
+Eventually the sequence of callbacks calls `Win008::capture`.
+If no video or video list is specified, a timer is set to call `Win008::capture` directly.

 Usually `actor003` runs with a video or video list.
 A single video can be specified, e.g. `"video_source" : "videos/pp--33Lscn6sk.mp4"`.
-A list of videos can be specified, e.g.
+Alternatively a list of videos can be specified, e.g.
 ```
 	"video_sources" : [
 		"videos/No Man's Woman (1955) [oLiwhrvkMEU].webm",